dmeijboom/atom/README.md

 ## Test suite

 The test suite is written in atom using the `testing` module.
-To run the test suite, run `atom run --module-path ./tests -- tests/main.atom`.
+To run the test suite, run `atom run -- tests/main.atom`.

 ### Integers